The world of music production has changed.

 To put the finishing touches on your song, you add all those little nuances that add color and flare to the main tracks.

 - background vocals

 - sampled sound effects

-Once you’re happy with everything, you’re ready for the next phase…
+Once that’s done, you’re ready for the next phase…

 Now that you’ve finished recording your tracks, it’s time to clean them up.